Power Ranking The Best Chicken Wing Chains In The Country

 Chicken wings are kinda the best.
 They’re small delivery systems of savory, sweet, and spicy flavor.
-Throw some in a deep frier and then toss them in a great sauce … Brilliance.
-But deep frying food at home is a pain in the ass.
-Wings are something we tend to go out for.
-Hence almost every fast casual has an assortment on their menus and even pizza delivery has gotten in the game.
+Chicken wings are going to dominate this Super Bowl Sunday.
+Americans are going to eat over a billion wings.
+Yes, that’s a billion with a “b.”
+Basically, if you’re watching the Super Bowl this weekend, you’re going to be eating at least one or two wings at some point.

 So where can we get the absolute best wings in America?
 To complete this masterful task we have to take a few things into consideration.
 First, let’s set aside the classic fried chicken joints — we can’t have Popeye’s winning every chicken-related competition.
-Let’s just focus on the fast food and fast casual wing-heavy places that are mostly nationwide, allowing us all a chance to check these picks out.
+Let’s just focus on the fast food and fast casual wing-heavy places that are mostly nationwide.
+That way you’ll have a chance to actually try these wing joints on Super Bowl Sunday.

-Sure, places like Hattie B’s in Nashville would probably win hands down, but they only have Nashville locations and one in Alabama.
-So Nashville hot chicken has to sit this one out.
-Though, if we ever rank the straight up best chicken in the country, regardless of size, be assured, they’ll be in the running.

 Okay, let’s cut to the chase and rank some wings.